-- 13 Sept: Metop-B OOP manoeuvre - December: Metop-A parameter-tuning exercise started on 19-December, seeking to improve performance of rising occultations - this had some impact on number and quality of the occultations.
+- 5 March: Metop-A parameter-tuning exercise (which started on 19-December), seeked to improve performance of rising occultations: some impact on the number and quality of the occultations, as expected. - 4-April: Dissemination uplink interference (Operational Incident 80 - see slide 8).